Gad Elmaleh, a renowned Moroccan-French Comedian, debuted his first all English show in a sold-out ten-night run at Joe’s Pub at The Public last year.

 He greeted the audience with a “Hello, New York,” before pausing here and there to shake a hand and ask a question, then he went on to tell his all jokes and funny stories.

 He talked about leaving everything behind, starting anew, about his all new experience in America and New York City where he now resides.
 He talked about everything from renting a flat in the city to cab drivers and airports, from dating to men “dating” their own wives.
 All entirely in English and it works.
 He is the kind of skilled comic performer that can pull someone who’s had a bad day out of a funk.

-During the 45-minute set, at the sold-out Joe’s Pub, he delivered the same successful mix of deadpan intelligence, self deprecation and observational humor that made him so famous in France where his shows attract thousands of people.
+During the 45-minute set, he delivered the same successful mix of deadpan intelligence, self deprecation and observational humor that made him so famous in France where his shows attract thousands of people.

 So why leaving fame and fortune and starting all over in America?
 Why doing his stand up in English?
 Both questions are now part of his act: “I need to challenge myself” is his “East Cost answer” and “It’s my passion project” is his “West Coast answer”.